RDMA over Converged Ethernet

 Setting the RoCE Mode for a Queue Pair (QP)

-Setting RoCE mode for devices that support two RoCE modes is different for RC/UC QPs (connected QP types) and UD QP.
+To transition a connected QP from INIT to RTR state, you must provide an Address Vector (AV).
+Among its attributes, the AV must include the GID index from the port’s GID table to define the source GID for the QP.

-To modify an RC/UC QP (connected QP) from INIT to RTR, an Address Vector (AV) must be given.
-The AV, among other attributes, should specify the index of the port's GID table for the source GID of the QP.
-The GID type in that index will be used to set the RoCE type of the QP.
+The GID type at the specified index will determine the RoCE mode (v1 or v2) for the QP.

 Setting RoCE Mode of RDMA_CM Applications